-Our Child Watch program is more than just care for children; it’s an opportunity to learn, create, play, empower and grow.
+Family Memberships are given the opportunity to use our Child Watch program; it's more than just care for children; it’s an opportunity to learn, create, play, empower and grow.
 Our highly trained and caring staff have a shared commitment to excellence in service and child development.

 Child Watch staff will welcome your child in a warm and safe environment.
 With a wide range of activities to stimulate your child’s creativity, self-esteem and independence.
 Our values-based program will help young children learn essential social, physical and intellectual building blocks.
 For children 6 weeks to 8 years.

 - This age group will have fun singing songs, listening to music and playing in age appropriate activities.

 - Child to Staff ratio for this age group is 4:1

 - This age group will enjoy playing games, doing crafts and coloring, blocks and imagination play.